 Get in Touch

 Do you still have question about how you can lower your Bitcoin IRA custodial fees that we did not cover in this article?
 Feel free to contact IRA Financial Group directly at 800-472-0646.
-You can also fill out the form to speak with a self-directed retirement specialist.
-If you’re interested in learning more about the Direct Exchange Solution through IRA Financial Trust, contact us today.
+You can also fill out a contact form to speak with a self-directed retirement specialist.